Symmetric bases for finite element exterior calculus spaces: Invariant bases

 Next, consider $\cP_r^-\Lambda^1(T^3)$.
 By Corollary~\ref{cor:induct}, we can construct an invariant basis for $\cP_r^-\Lambda^1(T^3)$ if we can construct an invariant basis for $\oP_r^-\Lambda^1(T^3)$, $\oP_r^-\Lambda^1(T^2)$ and $\oP_r^-\Lambda^1(T^1)$.
 As we discussed at the beginning of the proof, doing so is always possible for $\oP_r^-\Lambda^1(T^3)$.
 By Theorem~\ref{thm:2d}, we can construct such a basis for $\oP_r^-\Lambda^1(T^2)$ if $r\notin3\mathbb N_0+2$.
 Finally, we can always construct an invariant basis for $\oP_r^-\Lambda^1(T^1)$.
 We conclude that an invariant basis for $\cP_r^-\Lambda^1(T^3)$ exists if $r\notin3\mathbb N_0+2$.
 In this case, Proposition~\ref{prop:popiso} gives an isomorphism up to sign between $\cP_r^-\Lambda^1(T^3)$ and $\oP_{r+1}\Lambda^2(T^3)$, so we conclude that an invariant basis for $\oP_r\Lambda^2(T^3)$ exists if $r\notin3\mathbb N_0+3$. \end{proof}

 \begin{proof}[Proof, part 2: Obstructing invariant bases] To prove the converse, we follow a similar strategy to the proof of Theorem~\ref{thm:2d}.
 Assume that $\cP_r^-\Lambda^1(T^3)$ has an $S_4$-invariant basis up to sign.
-Then it also has a $\Z/3$-invariant basis up to sign, where we take $\Z/3$ to be the subgroup of $S_4$ consisting of rotations that permute vertices $0$, $1$, and $2$, and fix vertex $3$.
+Then it also has a $\Z/3$-invariant basis up to sign, where, following earlier notation, we take $\Z/3\subset S_3\subset S_4$ to be the subgroup consisting of permutations of $\{0,1,2,3\}$ that fix $3$ and cyclically permute $0$, $1$, and $2$.
 By Corollary~\ref{cor:geodecomp}, we have the following isomorphism of $\Z/3$-representations.

 Here, as before, the subscript notation $F_{\cdots}$ denotes the face spanned by the given vertices, and we take $T^2$ to mean $F_{012}$.
 Each of the first three lines satisfies the hypotheses of Proposition~\ref{prop:3s}, so the first three lines are sums of copies of the representation $\mb3$.
 Next, using Proposition~\ref{prop:popiso}, we have, as $\Z/3$-representations, the isomorphisms